MicrosoftDocs/edge-developer/microsoft-edge/devtools-guide-chromium/accessibility/accessibility-testing-in-devtools.md

 We've covered quite a few tools you can use to make sure that you catch accessibility problems in your products.
 Such tools range from automated checks and manual detail checks to simulation of different states and environments.
 These tools are summarized in [Accessibility-testing features in DevTools](reference.md).
 Automated tools can't find all the problems in a product, because many of the accessibility barriers show up only during interactive use.

-None of these tools can replace a proper testing round of your products with people using assistive technologies and following a plan to check for all the required tests.
-At Microsoft, we're using the [Assessments][AccessibilityInsightsAssessment] feature of [Accessibility Insights][AccessibilityInsights] for that.
-We have a defined process that each product needs to go through before it ends up in the hands of end users.
-Additional checks are needed, such as:
+None of these tools can replace a proper round of testing your products with people that use assistive technologies and following a plan to check for all the required tests.
+You can also use the [Assessments][AccessibilityInsightsAssessment] feature of [Accessibility Insights][AccessibilityInsights].
+You may need to perform additional checks such as:

 * Testing when zoomed-in.
 * Testing with screen readers.
 * Testing with voice recognition.
 * Testing in high-contrast mode.

-That said, we hope that the tools and processes shown here are a way to get you started and avoid the most evident mistakes.
-Another excellent way to find out if you're doing things wrong during development is to use the [webhint extension for Visual Studio Code][WebhintForCode].
+Another way to find out what to do to improve your web product is to use the [webhint extension for Visual Studio Code][WebhintForCode].
 This extension flags the readily detectable accessibility problems in your source code and gives insights on how to fix them.

 :::image type="complex" source="../media/a11y-testing-webhint-in-vs-code.msft.png" alt-text="Webhint in Visual Studio Code, showing an accessibility issue by underlining the HTML element and showing an explanation of the problem" lightbox="../media/a11y-testing-webhint-in-vs-code.msft.png":::
     Webhint in Visual Studio Code, showing an accessibility issue by underlining the HTML element and showing an explanation of the problem